Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Horned Devil.md

 "languages": "Infernal, telepathy 120 ft."
 "cr": "11"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Magical darkness doesn't impede the devil's darkvision."
+- "desc": "Magical darkness doesn't impede the devil's darkvision."
   "name": "Devil's Sight"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The devil has advantage on saving throws against spells and other magical\
+- "desc": "The devil has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The devil makes three melee attacks: two with its fork and one with its\
+- "desc": "The devil makes three melee attacks: two with its fork and one with its\
     \ tail.
 It can use Hurl Flame in place of any melee attack."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+10 (+10 to hit), reach 10 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+10 (+10 to hit), reach 10 ft., one target.\
-    \ Hit: dice: 2d8 + 6|avg (2d8 + 6) piercing damage."
+    \ Hit: 15 (dice: 2d8 + 6|avg (2d8 + 6)) piercing damage."
   "name": "Fork"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+10 (+10 to hit), reach 10 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+10 (+10 to hit), reach 10 ft., one target.\
-    \ Hit: dice: 1d8 + 6|avg (1d8 + 6) piercing damage.
-If the target is a creature\
+    \ Hit: 10 (dice: 1d8 + 6|avg (1d8 + 6)) piercing damage.
+If the target is\
-    \ other than an undead or a construct, it must succeed on a DC 17 Constitution\
+    \ a creature other than an undead or a construct, it must succeed on a DC 17 Constitution\
     \ saving throw or lose 10 (dice: 3d6|avg (3d6)) hit points at the start of\
     \ each of its turns due to an infernal wound.
 Each time the devil hits the wounded\
     \ target with this attack, the damage dealt by the wound increases by 10 (dice:\